 How do you install a retractable screen door?

 The installation process for a retractable screen door is relatively straightforward.
 Measure the width and height of the doorway, then purchase a compatible screen door product.
+You'll want to note which way your existing door swings (in or out) as well as your sill type (flush, long, or short).
 Follow the instructions provided by the manufacturer to connect the screen door track system to the screen's housing and attach the housing securely to the door frame.
 Cut and adjust the screen as necessary to get the proper fit.